KantiTools/gisyHelper/README.md

 GisyHelper (Working Title) is an extension which is supposed to help students of the KSSO in regards to the IT infrastructure.

 ### Features:
-- Shows Gisy in darkmode.
+- Shows a completely new design of the Gisy-Loginscreen
-- Adds a transparent Logo.
+- More coming soon

 ### FAQ:
 - Why is there no chrome version?